 - Workshop Design and Implementation: Research, facilitation, and assessment for creating and offering meaningful community workshops; and

-Fees and Packages available: Once you and Caryn determine it’s a good fit for you to work together, we can arrange payment via checks, cash, or Paypal (payment due in advance):
+Fees and Packages available: Caryn offers a free 20-minute session to talk about how coaching can best support you.
+Once you and Caryn determine it’s a good fit for you to work together, we can arrange payment via checks, cash, or Paypal (payment due in advance):

-- Write Your Book Companion Coaching: customized plans available to help you start or finish a book of fiction, poetry, memoir, or non-fiction.
+- Write Your Book Companion Coaching: customized plans available to help you start or make progress on a book of fiction, poetry, memoir, or non-fiction.
 Contact Caryn to inquire about crafting a plan that serves you.

 We all have our callings: the work we're meant to do for a more loving, peaceful, and vibrant world.
 After over 30 years of mentoring writers, artists, activists, community leaders, educators, and healers through community workshops and college-level teaching, I realized I had been developing coaching expertise and experience all along, and it was time to offer coaching services.
 Serving on the faculty of Goddard College -- a progressive education institution based on learning for the real world -- showed me ways to guide people on many paths.
 Founding Transformative Language Arts as a master's program at Goddard, and with others in the world deepened my understanding of how to help people bring their whole selves and greatest wisdom to the page and their lives.